arsuq/MemoryLanes/MemoryLanes/README.md

 A **MemoryLane** represents a buffer which is already allocated and can be sliced on demand in a thread stack manner, i.e. reserving ranges in one direction only.
-Consequently the slicing is instantaneous (just a few atomic operations) because there is no search involved and additionally there is no memory fragmentation as the exact number of bytes is blocked as long as the lane has enough free space.
+Consequently the slicing is just a few atomic operations, there is no search involved and no memory fragmentation as the exact number of bytes is blocked, as long as the lane has enough free space.

-A **MemoryFragment** is an object created by the MemoryLane allocation function.
+A **MemoryFragment** is a GC heap object created by the MemoryLane allocation function.
 It holds the starting offset and the length of the buffer slice as well as a special destructor, injected by the Lane, which is triggered when the fragment is disposed.
 There is a common API for reading from and writing to the underlying